sevvandi/sevvandi.github.io/_posts/2019-11-06-Dobin-for-time-series.md

 layout: post
 output:
   html_document:
-    fig_path: "../assets/images/posts/"
+    fig_path: "../_Rmd/"
     self_contained: true
     keep_md: true
 ---

-This is a blogpost I did in Nov 2019.
-I'm posting it again on my new website.
+This is a blogpost I did in Nov 2019 on dobin -  a method used for dimension reduction for anomaly detection.

-The R package *dobin* can be used as a dimension reduction tool for outlier detection.
-So, if we have a dataset of $N$ independent observations,  where each observation is of dimension $p$, *dobin* can be used to find a new basis, such that the outliers of this dataset are highlighted using fewer basis vectors (see [here](https://sevvandi.github.io/dobin/index.html)).
+The R package *dobin* can be used as a dimension reduction tool for anomaly detection.
+So, if we have a dataset of $N$ independent observations,  where each observation is of dimension $p$, *dobin* can be used to find a new basis, such that the anomalies of this dataset are highlighted using fewer basis vectors (see [here](https://sevvandi.github.io/dobin/index.html)).

 But, how do we use *dobin* for time series data? *Dobin* is not meant for  raw time series data because it is time-dependent.
 But we can break a time series into consecutive non-overlapping windows and compute features of data in each window using an R package such as [*tsfeatures*](https://pkg.robjhyndman.com/tsfeatures/).
 If we compute $d$  features, then data in each time series window will be denoted by a point in $\mathbb{R}^d$.

 ## A Synthetic Example
 Let's look at an example.
-We make a normally distributed time series of length $6000$ and  insert an outlier at the position $1010$.
+We make a normally distributed time series of length $6000$ and  insert an anomaly at the position $1010$.

 ```r